lightning/bolts/03-transactions.md

 Assuming that `to-local` and `to-remote` are the theoretical main output amounts of the current commitment before fees are applied, let's define `to-local-final` and `to-remote-final` as the actual main output amounts that will be used.

-In the following:
-* the result of the division by 2 should be truncated to obtain an integer.
+In the following, the result of the division by 2 should be truncated to obtain an integer.

 The fee splitting MUST be computed in this order: